How to build Office 2007-2000 add-in / plugin in Delphi.

 The add-in module class implements the add-in functionality.
 It is an analogue of the Data Module, but unlike the Data Module, the add-in module allows you to set all properties of your Office add-in, handle its events, and create toolbars and controls.

 The COM Add-in module allows setting add-in properties and adding components to the module.
-Select the module and, in the Object Inspector window, specify the add-in name using the AddinName property.
-This name will appear in the COM add-ins dialog box of the host applications.
-Also, choose the SupportedApps property and select Excel and Word.
+Click the module's designer surface, activate Object Inspector, choose the SupportedApps property and select Excel, Word, and PowerPoint.

 To add a command bar to your Office add-in, find the TadxCommandBar component in the Tool Palette and drag-n-drop it onto the TadxCOMAddinModule designer.